If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 The World Cup draw is actually quite similar to many other major football tournaments from around the world, meaning fans should be familiar with the general process.

-The draw is also different from those of domestic cup competitions in England, where teams are assigned ball numbers.
-In this case, the teams are written on slips of paper and hidden inside each ball.
+Unlike domestic cup competitions in England, which use assigned ball numbers, this draw involves teams written on slips of paper concealed within each ball.

-READ MORE: Thomas Tuchel's Predicted World Cup XI
+READ MORE: England squad odds and Thomas Tuchel's predicted World Cup XI

 World Cup draw controversies